-I know many of us think about it, but how do you go about earning extra money?
-One great way is by completing online surveys.
-Okay, so it won’t make you rich, but it’s very easy to do and how many other ways can you earn from the comfort of your sofa?
+I know many of us think about it, but how do you go about earning extra money in your spare time?
+Well, one great way is by completing online surveys.
+Okay so it won’t make you rich, but in 2020, they proved a major contributor towards me making an extra £8,500.

 However, after several years of experience, I’ve learned that some survey sites are far better than others.
-But how do you know which are the legitimate survey sites and which are just scams?
-Well, to save you time from having to look through all my reviews, I have listed my top ten in order of preference.
+But how do you know which are legitimate sites and which are just scams?
+Well, to save you time from having to look through all my reviews across my site (50+), I have listed my top ten in order of preference.

 Please note that I am based in the U.K. However, several of these sites are also available to survey hunters from the U.S.

-And also note that unlike other sites that claim to tell you the best-paid survey sites, mine is genuine.
+And also note that, unlike other sites that claim to tell you the best paid survey sites, mine is genuine.
 You see, some people only recommend a survey site because they are paid a commission.
-4 of the sites I list below will earn me nothing if you join (1, 2, 5, and 7 in case you’re wondering).
+And a lot of sites pay a big commission because, quite frankly, they’re terrible.
+4 of the sites I list below will earn me nothing if you join (2, 4, 6, and 8 in case you’re wondering).

 But a few questions you may have before we get started…